zijin8631/blockchain-system/README.md

 python3 cli.py send --from xxx --to xxx --amount xxx

 python3 cli.py print//you can see how many blocks and all blocks

+If you don't want to bother to install it, you can see the ppt inside.
+There are screenshots of our successful operation, and I will upload a video demo later